 Let us now go through the following list of the main features of IAM:

-- Granular Permissions: There are restrictions that can be applied to requests using policies.
+- Granular Permissions: Some restrictions can be applied to requests using policies.
 For example, you can allow a user to view a piece of information but withhold edit access.

 - Shared Access: You can create different user names and passwords for different users.
 This helps you delegate access to resources.

 - Identity Federation: Users can be authenticated by using other accounts such as Facebook or Google.
 IAM can trust that authentication and allows access to users based on those accounts.
-Users can also use this to maintain the same password on site and on cloud.
+Users can also use this to maintain the same password on-site and on the cloud.

 - Free Security: IAM security is completely free to use.
 Users do not get charged for adding any users, groups, or policies.